muhammadn/firetail-go-lib/examples/petstore-chi/README.md

 ```

+#### Response Header Validation

+Response headers are not currently validated against your appspec, but will be in a future release.

 #### Response Body Validation

 This petstore example's appspec has been modified such that the `GET /pets` response body should only include the `name` and `id` of each pet, with no `tag`.
 The following definition was added to the appspec's schema definitions: